Quickstart: Create a database in Azure SQL Database with ledger enabled

 For Database name, enter demo.

 - Server name: Enter mysqlserver, and add some characters for uniqueness.
 We can't provide an exact server name to use because server names must be globally unique for all servers in Azure, not just unique within a subscription.
-So enter something like mysqlserver12345, and the portal lets you know if it's available or not.
+Enter something like mysqlserver12345, and the portal lets you know if it's available or not.

 - Server admin login: Enter azureuser.